QuentinRa/blog.quentinra.dev/info/ocaml/interm/asserts.md

 [Go back](../index.md#intermediary-concepts)

 You can use the **assert** to test your code.
-Assert is taking a boolean and raise the AssertFailure exception if the boolean is false.
+Assert is taking a boolean and raising the AssertFailure exception if the boolean is false.

 ```ocaml
 assert false
 (* Exception: Assert_failure ... *)
 ```

-> **Note**: "assert false" is useful, for instance in a match on a list, which you know that in this case the list isn't empty.
+> **Note**: "assert false" is useful, I mean "as if"!
+For instance, in a match on a list, when you don't want to handle the case empty because you know that the list will never be empty in this case.

 <hr class="sl">